 Pedestrian, Bicycle, Car Injury Crash

-What this means is that if you are injured in an auto, bicycle, or pedestrian accident, your auto insurance provides a minimum of one year and $15,000 in no-fault medical coverage.
+If you are injured in an auto, bicycle, or pedestrian accident, your auto insurance provides a minimum of two years and $15,000 in no-fault medical coverage.
+Or you may have increased your auto insurance personal injury protection (PIP) coverage up from the legal minimum of $15,000.
 In addition to medical coverage, your personal injury protection insurance provides wage loss coverage.

 This coverage is mandatory for all Oregon auto insurance, but not motorcycle insurance.